 At this point, I know very little.
 Last I heard, they were still looking for a US and international buyer.
 Sony Studios basically self-financed all ten episodes.
 We shot all in Sydney, Australia in 2018.
 I would go back in a heartbeat because I loved the experience!

-What are your career plans after filming the show?
+What are your upcoming career plans?

 My plan is to always be an actress.
 That comes with highs and lows but by now I have made peace with that.
 One day, I would love to add directing to my resume.